telekom/psikeds/eclipse/README.md

    *Menu --> File --> Import --> Existing Maven Projects*

-   If you do not have an option called "Existing Maven Projects", then you need to install *"Maven Integration or Eclipse"* (*M2E-Plugin*) first:
+   Hint: If you do not have an option called "Existing Maven Projects", then you need to install *"Maven Integration or Eclipse"* (M2E-Plugin)
+   first:

    *Menu --> Help --> Install new Software*

 5. Select Toplevel directory of psiKeds as RootDirectory for Import, e.g. *"~/github/psikeds/"*